13 Tips for the Costa Rica rainy season

 13 Useful tips for the rainy season

-6. Before entering a building, a mall or office building, be aware of the type of floor.
+Before entering a building, a mall, or office building, be aware of the type of floor.
 Watch out!
 Walk carefully!

-8. Don’t drive your car into a drain ditch either; your car could disappear in it.
+Don’t park your car into a rain ditch either; your car could disappear in it.

-9. Don’t hide for the rain under a tree; we have a lot of lightning in Costa Rica.
+Don’t hide from the rain under a tree; we have a lot of lightning in Costa Rica.
 The Meteorological Institute of Costa Rica reports over 20 million lightning strikes in a year.

-13. Don’t start any construction projects during the rainy season, unless you’re already under roof.
+Don’t start any construction projects during the rainy season, unless you’re already under the roof.

 The rains keep Costa Rica green and beautiful, that’s the reason we call it the green season.
 Don’t let the weather scare you away; it doesn’t rain all day long.
 When it rains, it pours, but you can easily adjust your life to those hours.
 Some even love the rainy season!